JoosepAlviste/JoosepAlviste.github.io/pages/projects/serieslist.md

 ## Back-end

 The main focus of this project is on the back-end.
-There are a few complex queries and cases of information handling in regards to calculating the latest seen episodes for users and the next episode they should watch.
+The back-end handles CRUD operations on series, seasons and episodes, which is a bit complex since they are all modified in one request.
+In addition, there are a few complex queries and cases of information handling in regards to calculating the latest seen episodes for users and the next episode they should watch.

 All of the written code is covered with unit and feature tests with a line coverage of 91%.

+## Continuous integration

+I use Travis CI to automatically run tests every time I commit something.
+The results for the tests are sent to Codecov so that code coverage and other test related statistics can be viewed there.
+If these tests pass, the deployment process is triggered, which uses SSH to log into the Docker droplet, executes a Git pull in the project folder and runs database migrations.

 ## Screenshots